cjtu/moonpies/README.md

 **Note:** While the model will run on Windows, we recommend Windows users install the Windows Subsystem for Linux (WSL), particularly to simplify running the model in parallel.
 See WSL installation guide [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+Finally, before running the model, you must install and activate a poetry shell environment in your terminal, by running:

+'poetry install'

+Followed by:

+'poetry shell'

 ## Model Installation

 The model is packaged as a `.zip` file and can be downloaded from *TBD*.
 Once downloaded, extract all contents of the `.zip` to a directory of your choice (e.g. by right-clicking the .zip and choosing "extract here").
 The unzipped package has the following structure: